I cannot count the number of people I meet who are in awe by the things I make in my kitchen.

 As you can probably see, when I first set out on my own I could barely open a can, let alone prepare a meal with any nutritional merit.
 But the thrill of new-found independence had me motivated.

 I was a junior in college living off campus in West Philadelphia.
 My mother had armed me with an electric rice cooker and a massive sack of white rice (lest I call her again to complain about starving).
-There was a tiny fruit and vegetable stand perched on the corner on my walk from class back to my house, and I remember the first time I purchased a small head a broccoli and two ears of corn.
-I brought them home and somehow managed to steam them both, cook some rice (with my mother’s coaching), and add some butter, salt and pepper.
+There was a tiny fruit and vegetable stand perched on the corner on my walk from class back to my house, and I remember the first time I purchased a small head of broccoli and two ears of corn.
+I brought them home and somehow managed to steam them both, cook some rice (with my mother's coaching), and add some butter, salt and pepper.
 I sat on my front porch eating my food, thinking that I had turned out a Cordon Bleu masterpiece.

 What followed was years of flops and accidental successes.
 Still in college, with spaghetti sauce in mind, a friend and I would hit the veggie stand on Friday evenings and chop up so many veggies that when we finally dumped a jar of pasta sauce over them in a massive pot there was no more room for pasta.
 We doused our creation with (powdered) parmesan cheese and gobbled down.
 Later, as a vegetarian, I experimented with ‘meat' loaf from texturized vegetable protein and plenty of tofu dishes in the name of good health.